Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Marfan syndrome is a lifelong condition.

 There is no way to prevent Marfan syndrome.
 Marfan patients and their relatives may wish to seek genetic counseling to talk about their risk of passing the disorder to their children.
 A person with Marfan syndrome has a 50% risk of passing the abnormal gene to child.
+Complications of Marfan syndrome may be prevented with proper care; as examples, medications to lower blood pressure may prevent expansion of an aortic aneurysm and surgery to repair an expanding aneurysm may prevent aortic rupture.

 There is no medical treatment to reverse the fibrillin abnormality in people with Marfan syndrome.
 In the future, research on a strain of mice that are born with similar fibrillin problems may lead to a successful treatment for Marfan.